mariaarabelo/mariaarabelo/README.md

 ## About Me

-🎓 I hold a bachelor's degree in Informatics and Computing Engineering.
+🔐 Part of the Identity and Access Managament team at MC Digital.

-🔐 Now working as a Identity and Access Managament Engineer Trainee at MC Digital.
+🎓 I hold a bachelor's degree in Informatics and Computing Engineering by the University of Porto.

 ### Curiosities